Here is a guide on how to apply best practice security recommendations for implementing the principle of least privilege in your environment.

 Exchange hybrid service account

-If your Hybrid Connector will manage the on-premises Exchange Server environment, please assign it to your service account with the Recipient Management group membership.
-Further info can be found in the Microsoft documentation.
+If your Hybrid Connector is tasked with managing the on-premises Exchange Server environment, ensure that your service account is granted membership in the Recipient Management group.
+For more information, please refer to the Microsoft documentation.

 Group Managed Service Account

-Please note that a group Managed Service Account doesn’t apply to a Multi-Forest environment.
+Be aware that a group Managed Service Account is not applicable in a Multi-Forest environment.

-Once you created your gMSA accounts, you should set up their configuration in the CoreView Hybrid Connector settings file by adding the following keys to the file:
+After creating your gMSA accounts, configure them in the CoreView Hybrid Connector settings file by adding the following entries to:

 C:\Program Files (x86)\CoreView Agent

-If any gMSA configuration is needed in your scenario, please set the following keys to false or just leave the config file with the standard keys:
+If gMSA configuration is not required in your scenario, set the keys to "false" or retain the default keys in the config file:

-Please be sure to run at least CoreView Hybrid Connector version 1.0.6 to support gMSA configuration.
+Ensure you are using at least version 1.0.6 of the CoreView Hybrid Connector to support gMSA configuration.